JonanthaW/AI_Tales/README.md

 ## First you have to clone this repo
 git clone https://github.com/JonanthaW/AI_Tales.git

-## Then you have to install OpenAI official NPM package
+## Then you have to install essentials packages
 npm install openai
+npm install --save noun-json
+npm install --save verb-corpus npm install install adjectives

+(Or you can use your own list of words)

 ## Don't forget to put your API_KEY in the .env
 https://platform.openai.com/account/api-keys